containers/podman/docs/podman-cp.1.md

 Extract the tar file into the destination directory.
 If the destination directory is not provided, extract the tar file into the root directory.

+**--pause**

+Pause the container while copying into it to avoid potential security issues around symlinks.
+Defaults to *true*.

 ## ALTERNATIVES

 Podman has much stronger capabilities than just `podman cp` to achieve copy files between host and container.